OpenSlides/openslides-icc-service/README.md

 The docker build uses the auth token.
-Either configure it to use the fake services (see environment variables below) or make sure the service inside the docker container can connect to redis and the datastore-reader.
+Either configure it to use the fake services (see environment variables below) or make sure the service inside the docker container can connect to redis and postgres.
 For example with the docker argument --network host.
 The auth-secrets have to given as a file.

 ```